CYBERDEVILZ/artificial-intelligence/CONTRIBUTION.md

 ## Non Technincal?
 No Problemo

-Cryptonite is evolving at a very fast rate.
-So many changes are being made to make it adaptive and upto date.
-This means, we change/update our documentations very often.
-Keeping a proper and neat documentation is what we are after.
 For those contributing towards documentation, knowing **Markdown** will be of great help.

 Here are some resources for you to get started: